dddrrreee/cs140e-25win/labs/7-uart/README.md

 #### Clarification errata

 Note:
+  - the staff uses `lrc` and you are most likely using `stat` so the checksums for routines other than `uart_init` likely won't match.  make sure you do match with another group.

+    then: please post your checksum to ed so we can all agree.
+  - if your fake-pi is not terminating do a pull.  lmk if that doesn't fix it.
   - The final part 3 sw-uart is pushed!
   - do the GPIO pins first (top of page 10) "GPIO pins should be setup first before enabling the UART".
 Then do